Getting started

 Example Application - PetStore

 PetStore application has a backend API (Provider) and a front-end client application (Consumer).
-Below is a sequence diagram.
+Here is a sequence diagram representing the getPetById operation.

 UI (Consumer) API (Provider)